kloia/simple-kubernetes-prescaler/Readme.md

 This repo contains Simple Kubernetes PreScaler code, and kubernetes manifests.

 Scaler works with Custom Resource Definitions and scales kubernetes workloads using HPA.
-Default configuration gets scaling data from Turkey’s Champions League’s fixture services and scale pods during match times.
+Default configuration gets scaling data from Turkey’s Football League’s fixture services and scale pods during match times.

 ## How to use PreScaler